Hogwarts & Muggles:

 Since it is unlikely that Hogwarts Academy would have any Muggle-born students at all, let alone as much as 25% of its enrollment, if all letters were delivered by owl, I — and rather a lot of other fans — thought that we must assume some simplification had been applied to this explanation.
 Ms Rowling later confirmed that this was indeed the case.
 Muggle-born candidates’ letters are hand-delivered by a special messenger.

 Apparently as recently as the late 1930s this task was performed by the Hogwarts staff.
 As the British population, and presumably, the Hogwarts enrollment have increased it is uncertain whether this is still the case.
-Rowling’s adjusted population estimate, scaling the total wizarding population of Great Britain back to around 3,000, suggests that it probably is.
+Rowling’s adjusted population estimate, scaling the total wizarding population of Great Britain back to around 3,000, suggests that it probably could be.
 It is amusing to wonder whether Minerva’s occasional visits at #12, looking rather odd in Muggle dress, during the early chapters of OotP were drop-ins made during her summer delivery schedule of Hogwarts letters to prospective Muggle-born students.
 But we will probably never be told, one way or the other.

 Given the course of scientific rationalism that Muggle understanding has been encouraged to take over the past 300 years, the current-day discovery among the Muggles of Great Britain of magical ability in one of their children is far less likely to “freak them out”, than might have been the case a couple of hundred years ago.
 Particularly if the person to contact them is careful about selecting euphemisms which march in step with current buzzwords.
 In the course of Harry Potter and the Half-Blood Prince we were shown that — at least back in the late 1930s — rather more devious methods were also employed to assure the cooperation of these children’s guardians.
 Hogwarts and the wizarding world definitely wants these children.

-In Tom Riddle’s day, and almost certainly even now, in addition to the Hogwarts Quill which records magical births onto the enrollment list, the Hogwarts Library also included a collection of books of wizarding families, i.e., genealogies, in which Tom was able to trace his grandfather Marvolo Gaunt.
+In Tom Riddle’s day, and almost certainly even now, in addition to the Hogwarts Quill which records magical births onto the enrollment list, the Hogwarts Library also included a collection of books of wizarding families, i.e., genealogies, from which Tom was able to trace his grandfather Marvolo Gaunt.
 It is probable that at that time, and perhaps to the present day such reference books are used to determine which of the children recorded on the enrollment list are likely to be Muggle-born, whose families will need to be contacted in person.

 Such references are probably also used to determine if or to what degree a pair of youngsters who have formed an attachment may be related to one another.
-Although the gene pool of the British wizarding world is probably more varied today than it has ever been, among a significant minority of even the present day students this is likely to be a very real consideration.
+Although the gene pool of the British wizarding world is probably more varied today than it has ever been, among a significant minority of even the present day students this is still likely to be a very real consideration.

 I’ve always been of the opinion that Harry’s was probably rather a special case.
-Even though he was raised in the Muggle world, by Muggle relatives, those relatives were “informed” Muggles and Harry himself is not Muggle-born.
+Even though he was raised in the Muggle world, by Muggle relatives, those relatives were assumed to be “informed” Muggles and Harry himself is not Muggle-born.
 Consequently, when it was time for his Hogwarts letter to be sent the usual wizarding procedure was followed.
 Which seems to have been a mistake all round.

-In Harry’s case, the failure to receive a return owl set whoever was in charge of the matter (and it really does not sound at all as if this was Professor McGonagall, it’s not at all in her style) into silly-ass bureaucrat mode; escalating a repetition of an action that is clearly not working to the point of absurdity.
-It is also possible that no human agency was actually involved once the original message was sent.
+In Harry’s case, the failure to receive a return owl set whoever was in charge of the matter (and it really does not sound at all as if this was Professor McGonagall, it’s not at all in her style) into silly-ass bureaucrat mode; escalating a repetition of an action that is clearly not getting a response to the point of absurdity.
+It is possible that no human agency was actually involved once the original message was sent.
 It could have been generated by a complex charm which repeats until a response is received.
 I rather expect that it was Mrs Figg on the other end of the communication line, who alerted Dumbledore from Little Whinging that the Dursleys were being inundated with owls and that Vernon Dursley had taken his family, and Harry off on holiday to get away from them.
 Prompting Dumbledore to send Hagrid to settle the matter in person.

 In the case of authentic Muggle-borns, such as Hermione Granger, there would have to be a different procedure.
 One that would cover all of the ramifications in more depth, since their families can be presumed to know nothing of what sending a child to Hogwarts entails.
 We have been told (in another early Rowling interview) that about 25% of the student body is Muggle-born, so, taking Rowling’s statement that she invented an incoming class of 40 in Harry’s year, this would entail about 10 new students every year.